aafkegros/MicroscopyNodes/docs/tutorials/rendering.md

 ### EEVEE

 **EEVEE** is a render engine that is made to be fast, and powerful.
 It is less optimized for {{ svg("volume") }} volumetric data, especially for dense/scattering volumes.
-It also cannot handle volume data > 4 GiB, currently.
+Currently, it can only handle volume data < 4 GiB.

-However, it is still very strong, is usually able to combine semi-transparent masks and volumes, and is often way faster, especially with emissive time-lapses.
+However, it is still very strong, is usually able to combine semi-transparent masks and volumes, and is often faster, especially for rendering emissive time-lapses.

 It may take longer to open an EEVEE interface with volumes, and for larger data it can be slower in general than Cycles.

 ### Cycles

-**Cycles** is the ray-traced render engine, slower than EEVEE as it calculates a lot of light bouncing.
-This is best for scattering, and as the first passes only probe the data slightly, can be faster with bigger data.
+**Cycles** is the ray-traced render engine, slower than EEVEE as it calculates light bouncing.
+This is best for scattering, and can be faster with bigger data.

 ## Render Settings

-There are a lot of {{ svg("scene") }} Render settings (found in the {{ svg("properties") }} properties).
+The {{ svg("scene") }} render settings can be found in the {{ svg("properties") }} properties.

 ### Samples